-In 2016, MCHS in St. James identified and prioritized community health needs in Watonwan County through a comprehensive process that included input from local community and organization leaders, public health officials and hospital leadership.
-Since completing the 2016 CHNA, the final report has been posted on the MCHS in St. James' About Us internet page for public review and comment.
-A link for questions and comments was clearly identified on the CHNA report page.
-However, no comments had been submitted during the posting.
+In 2016, MCHS in Fairmont identified and prioritized community health needs in Martin County through a comprehensive process that included input from local community and organization leaders, public health officials and hospital leadership.
+Since completing the 2016 CHNA, the final report has been posted on the MCHS in Fairmont internet homepage for public review and comment.
+A link was clearly identified in the introductory comments as a place to submit comments to this report.
+However, no comments had been submitted during this posting.

-In 2019, the MCHS in St. James CHNA process was led by an internal MCHS workgroup from Community Relations and site leadership, with input from regional health system leadership, Public Affairs, social work and practice operations.
-This MCHS interdisciplinary workgroup viewed the CHNA as an opportunity to better understand known health care needs and, if possible, identify emerging needs within each of the six MCHS communities in the Southwest Minnesota region - Fairmont, Mankato, New Prague, Springfield, St. James and Waseca.
+In 2019, the MCHS in Fairmont CHNA process was led by an internal MCHS work group from Community Relations and site leadership with input from regional health system leadership, Public Affairs, social work and practice operations.
+This interdisciplinary work group viewed the CHNA as an opportunity to better understand known health care needs and, if possible, identify emerging needs within each of the six MCHS communities in the Southwest Minnesota region - Fairmont, Mankato, New Prague, Springfield, St. James and Waseca.

-Community Input
+Community input

-Community input was received at numerous stages and from various levels of leadership throughout the CHNA process.
-MCHS and Watonwan County Public Health participated in gathering and analyzing local health data, as well as planning and facilitating the community input boards at events/activities in 2018.
-Input was also received during community conversations and stakeholder gatherings.
+Community input was received at numerous stages and from a variety of levels of leadership throughout the CHNA process.
+MCHS and Faribault and Martin County Public Health participated in gathering and analyzing local health data, as well as planning and facilitating the community input boards at events/activities in 2018.
+Input was also collected during community conversations and stakeholder gatherings.

-Process and Methods
+Process and methods

-The assessment process began in October 2017 with a gathering of a regional coalition with representatives from regional public health counties (Blue Earth, Brown, Waseca, Le Sueur, Nicollet, Faribault, Martin and Watonwan counties), Statewide Health Improvement Program (SHIP) staff from Brown, Nicollet, Le Sueur and Waseca counties; Blue Earth, Faribault and Martin counties; Minnesota Department of Health, Allina Health, United District Hospital and MCHS.
+The assessment process began in October 2017 by gathering a regional coalition made up of representatives from regional public health counties (Blue Earth, Brown, Waseca, Le Sueur, Faribault, Martin and Watonwan counties), Statewide Health Improvement Program (SHIP) staff from Nicollet, Waseca, Brown and Le Sueur counties, Blue Earth, Faribault and Martin county, Minnesota Department of Health, Allina Health, United District Hospital and MCHS.
 This initial coalition came together to identify ways to collaborate during the assessment process and on future initiatives.